KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

     -   `↓◈` — Substrate grounding into locality

 2.  **Constructive Lattices (Ternary Combinations):** Triplets that form nodal events, not just motions.
 They are spiral stabilizers that can trap, accelerate, or harmonize flow.
-    -   `∿⟠◈` — Time-space vortex creation
+    -   `∿⟠◈` — Time-space Gyre creation

 3.  **Aesthetic-Generative Overlays:** Combinations that signal form-birth driven by beauty and resonance.
     -   `≈✧❋` — Near-beauty birthing form